jpmml/jpmml-model/README.md

 # Installation #

-JPMML-Model library JAR files (together with accompanying Java source and Javadocs JAR files) are released via [Maven Central Repository](https://repo1.maven.org/maven2/org/jpmml/).
+JPMML-Model library JAR files (together with accompanying Java source and Javadocs JAR files) are released via the Maven Central Repository.

 The current version is **1.6.11** (10 January, 2025).